LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-sources.rst

 :download:`here <../_downloads/lcapi_examples.zip>`.

 This example data source simply displays some simple text as each action is called from a Lasso inline.
-It is not an effective or useful data source; it’s meant to just provide an overview of what functions must be implemented.
+It is not an effective or useful data source; it's meant to just provide an overview of what functions must be implemented.
 The sample data source will simulate a data source which has two databases, an "Accounting" database and a "Customers" database.
-Each of those databases in turn will report that it has a few tables within it.
+Each of those databases, in turn, will report that it has a few tables within it.
 For a more complete example of a data source that is useful, look at the SQLiteDS source code in the lasso source code repository.

 LCAPI Data Source Connector Code